-Use a Smiley Chart to Teach Patience
+Christmas Smiley Chart to Teach Patience

+You can use a Christmas smiley chart to teach patience at Christmas.
 Behavior charts like this smiley chart are only effective in small doses and for a very specific behavior like, “I can wait for one minute.”

 Make sure to check out these posts to have a better understanding of the when and how of behavior charts.

 Like I mentioned before, waiting during the holidays is EXTRA hard.
 Practice using this chart before the holiday stress gets to be too crazy.

 You can grab this behavior chart by becoming an email subscriber.
 You can unsubscribe at anytime, but with all the tips and deals, you’ll want to stick around!